svandergoote/LGBIO2060-2022/README.md

 Week 2-6 : Bayesian inference.

-Week 7-10 : Hidden dynamics.
+Week 7-10 : Hidden dynamics (Be careful there is a session on week 7 instead of the course on Thursday).

-Week 11 : Modelling practices.
+Week 11-12 : Optimal control.

-Week 12-13 : Optimal control.
+Week 13 : Q&A.

-Week 14: Q&A.
+Week 14: Lesson with Pr.
+Lefèvre.

 |   | Run |   | Run |
 | - | --- | - | --- |